 - Picket-style fencing seems a natural fit for:

 - Cottage-style homes

 - Landscape designs inspired by English cottage gardens

-Security is another practical function many homeowners demand from fencing, a function for which, as mentioned above, metal fencing is generally considered superior to wooden fences.
+Security is another practical function many homeowners demand from fencing, a function for which metal fencing is considered superior to wooden fences.

-But wooden fences are an excellent choice for privacy fencing, whether it be in terms of noise barriers or, more commonly, visual barriers.
+Wooden fences are an excellent choice for privacy fencing, though, whether it be in terms of noise barriers or visual barriers.
 Along with their vinyl copy-cats, they provide some of the most attractive fencing options available when your chief concern is creating a backyard sanctuary.

 The stockade style offers an example of a wood fence design that can afford a solid visual barrier between your yard and your neighbor's, resulting in almost total privacy.
 While masonry work such as brick can do the same, it costs significantly more than does a wooden fence.

 Others prefer a compromise on privacy, choosing styles with a certain amount of airiness to them, to avoid fencing out the outer world altogether.
 Tall picket fencing, for example, can afford partial privacy, as can lattice fencing.
 Another variation on this compromise is to create a privacy screen using shrubs instead of fencing.